 Neuro-excitation and neuro-inhibition in neurotoxicants

-Neurotoxins can cause affect the central or peripheral nervous system (CNS and PNS) directly or indirectly.
+Neurotoxins can affect the central or peripheral nervous system (CNS and PNS) directly or indirectly.
 Indirect consequences occur when the primary target is neither the CNS nor PNS, but another system within the body.
-Examples of indirect neurological effects of intoxicants include; hepatotoxicity causing hepatic encephalopathy or hypoglycaemia (e.g. amanita mushroom intoxication), insulin release and hypoglycaemia (e.g. xylitol), severe hypo/hypertension altering mental status (e.g. blocker and calcium channel toxicity) or metabolic shock (e.g. in methaemoglobinemia).
+Examples of indirect neurological effects of intoxicants include; hepatotoxicity causing hepatic encephalopathy or hypoglycaemia (e.g. amanita mushroom intoxication), insulin release and hypoglycaemia (e.g. xylitol), severe hypo/hypertension altering mental status (e.g. blocker and calcium channel blocker toxicity) or metabolic shock (e.g. in methaemoglobinemia).
 The onset of action and progression in direct neurotoxicities are normally very rapid.
-However, this is not always the case, with lead and macadamia nut ingestion being examples of direct neurotoxicants that could cause a more delayed onset of clinical signs.
+However, this is not always the case, with lead and macadamia nut ingestion being examples of direct neurotoxicants that can cause a more delayed onset of clinical signs.
 1 Neurological signs of intoxications are often classified as predominantly excitatory or inhibitory.
 Excitatory effects on the CNS include hyperexcitability and seizures and on the PNS include muscle tremors, fasciculations, and occasionally ataxia.
 Inhibitory effects on the CNS include obtundation, stupor and coma and on the PNS include weakness, flaccid paralysis and respiratory depression when severe.
 Some toxins can cause either hyperexcitability or inhibition depending on the dose (e.g. amitraz) or can progress from excitatory to inhibitory over time.
 Alternatively, patients might transition between a hyperexcitable and inhibited state (e.g. marijuana toxicity), depending on the degree of environmental stimulation.
 Table 1 details the neurological clinical signs associated with common intoxications.

 Initial management of neurotoxicants

 Major body system assessment- Because the clinical signs of neurotoxicants can progress rapidly, prompt evaluation of the patient is necessary, even in non-symptomatic patients.
-In a symptomatic patient (seizing, tremoring or depressed), the initial exam might need to be delayed until an intravenous catheter is placed.
+In a symptomatic patient (seizing, tremoring or obtunded), the initial exam might need to be delayed until an intravenous catheter is placed.
 This will allow timely control of excitatory signs and help facilitate the delivery of anaesthetic agents if endotracheal intubation is required.
 Collection of baseline bloods from the intravenous catheter prior to treatments should be performed because some medications (diazepam or activated charcoal) can interfere with point of care tests (e.g. ethylene glycol snap test).
 2

 Once the initial signs of the intoxication are managed, a physical examination can follow.
 With the cardiovascular system also commonly affected by neurotoxicants, a blood pressure and ECG should be included in the initial evaluation.
 Mucous membranes should be carefully examined as certain neurotoxicities will cause alterations in colour such as cyanide (cyanosis) and carbon monoxide (cherry red).
 Respiratory patterns (and where possible, venous or arterial blood gas samples) should be analysed because neuro-inhibited patients may hypo-ventilate.
 There are also certain neuro-toxicants that can cause respiratory paralysis (nicotine, acetylcholinesterase inhibitors, cyanobacteria).3 All patients (whether inhibited or hyperexcitable) are predisposed to aspiration events; thoracic auscultation and point of care ultrasound should be repeatedly performed (Figure 1).
 In both inhibited and hyperexcitable patients, body temperature may be altered (hypothermia and hyperthermia respectively).